Democratic Presidential Debates Could Reignite Warren-Biden Bankruptcy Fight

 BIDEN: Now, I know you will, but let's call a spade a spade.
 Your problem with the credit-card companies is usury rates, from your position.
 It's not about the bankruptcy bill.

-WARREN: But senator, if you're not going to fix that problem, you can't take away the last shred of protection for these families.
+WARREN: But Senator, if you're not going to fix that problem, you can't take away the last shred of protection for these families.

-BIDEN: OK, I get it. [pause] You're very good, professor.
+BIDEN: OK, I get it. [pause] You're very good, Professor.

 It was heated debate with a polite, even charming end — complete with laughter throughout the hearing room, but the stakes are higher now, with both Warren and Biden potentially poised to share a debate stage.